 Our history stands on experiential roots and wisdom from living, working, surviving, and being educated in poor urban communities in New York.
 As we continue to live thru the destruction of failed social policy and state violence, H.O.L.L.A! is a story of multiple narratives, personal and collective experiences, critical dialogues, failures, and transitions.
 Our stories involve the pain of imprisonment, and a revolutionary belief in ourselves, our communities, the youth and a new tomorrow.

-Beginning in 2006 as a Young Scholars correspondence program in a New York State Correctional Facility, we sought to communicate with youth from our communities by reaching out to middle and high schools, churches, detention centers, and the people/relationships we developed from our individuals blocks/communities.
+Beginning in 2006 as a Young Scholars correspondence program in a New York State Correctional Facility, we sought to communicate with youth from our communities by reaching out to middle and high schools, churches, detention centers, and the people/relationships we developed from our individual blocks and communities.
 Our Young Scholars correspondence program never actualized.
 We were not supported or respected by prison administration: in fact, our program was rejected.
 They did not believe people in prison had anything meaningful to offer the youth from our communities.

-By 2009, with many of our Co-Founders no longer in prison, H.O.L.L.A! transitioned into another phase of programmatic development.
+By 2009 with many of our Co-Founders being released prison H.O.L.L.A! began transitioning into another phase of program development.
 We joined a partnership with a newly opened middle school in Brownsville Brooklyn.
-Working from a character education curriculum, we provided volunteer services to Mott Hall Bridges Academy for nearly three and half years before stepping back to re-evaluate our programmatic services, theory of youth development, and theory of change.
+Working from a character education curriculum, we provided volunteer services to Mott Hall Bridges Academy for nearly three and half years before stepping back to re-evaluate our program services, theory of youth development, and theory of change.

-From 2012 -2015 H.O.L.L.A! went through a series of critical reflections: we consulted youth previously enrolled in the program for their honest feedback, and we visited and consulted other youth programs and organizations.
-We read, studied and analyzed the academic literature on positive youth development and sociopolitical youth development.
+From 2012 -2015 H.O.L.L.A! went through a series of critical reflections: we began consulting our youth who were previously enrolled in the program and asked for their honest feedback.
+We also visited and consulted other youth programs and organizations.
+In addition, we read, studied and analyzed the academic literature on positive youth development and sociopolitical youth development.

-After three years of intensive strategizing, we have been able to synthesize our personal and programmatic experiences with the wealth of knowledge from youth, friends, family, other youth programs and academic theories to arrive at our current programs.
+After three years of intensive planning and strategizing, we have been able to synthesize our personal and programmatic experiences with the wealth of knowledge from youth, friends, family, other youth programs, and academic theories to arrive at our current youth programs and trainings.

-Our current focus and goal is to co-create a youth-led organization that is centered on grassroots youth community organizing.
+Currently focus is to co-create a youth-led organization that is centered on grassroots youth community organizing, and the development of NuLeadership.
 Our youth programs consist of political education, critical social analysis, direct/indirect actions and providing resources to support the leadership development, healing, and liberation of marginalized urban youth of color and their communities.